lit/rfcs/rfcs/NNNN-new-router-api.md

 # Router

-This RFC describes the proposed new `@lit-labs/router` package.
+This RFC describes the new API that is proposed for the `@lit-labs/router` package.

 ## Objective